messerchris/solidity-1/docs/internals/optimizer.rst

 =============

 The number of runs (``--optimize-runs``) specifies roughly how often each opcode of the deployed code will be executed across the life-time of the contract.
-A “runs” parameter of “1” will produce short but expensive code.
-The largest value is ``2**64-1``.
+A "runs" parameter of "1" will produce short but expensive code.
+The largest value is ``2**32-1``.

 Opcode-Based Optimizer Module
 =============================